 5. Install an Awning or Plant a Tree

 You can purchase and install a roll-away awning that can be pulled down to block the sun during the hot summer months.
-When the awning is in place, it can shade your garage door from strong sun and keep the air temperature around your garage door significantly cooler.
-During the winter months, the awning can be rolled back and stored, protecting it from damage from weather, as well as allowing your garage to get more sunlight — and heat — when it’s cold.
+When the awning is in place, it can shade your garage door from the strong rays of the sun and keep the air temperature around your garage door significantly cooler.
+During the winter months, the awning can be rolled back and stored, protecting it from damage from weather, as well as allowing your garage to get more sunlight and heat when it’s cold.

 In some cases, you may even be able to incorporate a permanent awning into the design of your home.
 While this may not be an inexpensive solution, it can be a visually appealing solution to an ongoing problem, especially if your garage doors face directly into the sun during the hottest part of the day.

 An awning is a practical solution, but if you’re looking for something more visually appealing or less expensive, then another option is to strategically plant a deciduous tree between the garage and the sun.
 A deciduous tree is one that’s going to be full of leaves during the hot summer months and then lose all its leaves in the fall, leaving a direct path for the sunlight to warm the area around your garage door during winter.
 Types of trees to consider include ash, oak and walnut.